babelsociety/website/content/blog/beyond-market-economy/index.md

 Another big issue created by low-quality products is that they produce lots of garbage, have a bad environmental impact and waste precious resources.

-This issue isn't only limited to physical goods, think for example about the majority of software programs available.
-Many of them are pretty bad because the business decided to cut on labor needed to produce or maintain it.
+This issue isn't only limited to physical goods, think for example about the majority of software available.
+Much of it is pretty bad because the business decided to cut on labor needed to produce or maintain it.

 ## Manipulation

 Humans have a great record when it comes to exploit things, including ourselves.
 It is only natural that when our quality of life is at stake, people will nudge and push, trying to find the best way to exploit markets.

-What follows is in now way an exhaustive list, we will just see some examples to get an idea around it.
+What follows is in no way an exhaustive list, we only give some examples to get an idea around it.

 ### Demand manipulation